Errors in machine learning algorithms are creating critical (and nearly invisible) consequences

 I have no way of knowing where the fault lies or how often this happens.
 But it’s impossible that this has only happened one time.

 This is potentially a massive problem.
 Even if 0.1% of customers who use mobile banking apps are having (or will have) this issue, that’s a huge problem within our economy.
 An enormous number of people use mobile banking apps and that number is growing.
 The company that makes this technology also builds technology that’s used in ID and document scanning.
 Can it just drop numbers?
 These are the numbers that represent our bank accounts and our identities.
 This kind of mistake is not acceptable and will have extremely serious ramifications.

 What’s the solution?

 I don’t know yet, but I know we need one.
 We definitely need to start training bankers to watch for this problem.
-For now, remember that all of this technology is still new.
+Banking apps are not perfect.
+Remember that all of this technology is still new.
 Remember that you have the right to ask questions.
 You have the right to get to the bottom of the situation, even when people tell you that you are already there.
 This is almost certainly happening everywhere and we need to find a way to fix this problem.

 It’s up to all of us to pay attention.
 No one is going to solve this problem if they don’t know about it.